In This Article

 For more information on the improved log search, refer to our Improved Log Message Search knowledge base article.

-Note: Improved log search, and the SQL-type text string search that comes with it, is available within the Alert Logic console at Search > Log Search or Log Search BETA, depending on the products you utilize.
+Note: Improved log search, and the SQL-type text string search that comes with it, is available within the Alert Logic console - for Alert Logic Cloud Defender or Log Manager customers at Search > Log Search or Log Search BETA, and for Alert Logic Essentials, Professional, or Enterprise customers in the navigation menu () > Investigate > Search > Log Search.

 Log Search Elements